 Due to the significant hazards and serious pollution caused by oil sludge, government departments in various regions provide substantial financial support for oil sludge recycling projects.
 These subsidies include:

-TDU enables a closed-loop system where hazardous oil sludge is thermally treated and transformed into valuable byproducts such as fuel oil and non-toxic solids.
+Thermal desorption unit enables a closed-loop system where hazardous oil sludge is thermally treated and transformed into valuable byproducts such as fuel oil and non-toxic solids.
 This reduces landfill reliance and maximizes resource utilization, aligning with circular economy principles.
 By turning waste into revenue-generating outputs, petroleum operators improve both environmental and financial performance.

 From upstream drilling sites to downstream refineries, the equipment integrates seamlessly into multiple stages of the petroleum value chain.
 Its energy-efficient operation supports integration into existing facilities, helping reduce overall transportation demands and streamline oil sludge management processes across various stages of production.

 Oil sludge contains hazardous hydrocarbons and heavy metals that pose serious compliance risks.
-TDU unit minimizes environmental liability by reducing the toxicity and volume of waste.
+TDU minimizes environmental liability by reducing the toxicity and volume of waste.
 This proactive risk control supports ESG commitments, helps meet regulatory requirements, and enhances long-term operational resilience.

 Oil sludge contains 5-50 of petroleum, polycyclic aromatic hydrocarbons (PAHs), dioxins, and radionuclides, heavy metals etc. So, it is toxic and flammable.
 Oil sludge pollutes the soil, water, and air resources that causing serious harm to the ecological environment and even human health.
 Currently, oil sludge is classified as hazardous waste.
 Its disposal is regulated by environmental protection agencies worldwide.
 Thermal desorption unit can reduce the ecological burden in the following aspects: